Back to Blog

 The Four Risk Categories

-The AI Act sorts systems into four tiers.
-The decision tree above shows the canonical examples.
+The AI Act sorts systems into four tiers, shown in the pyramid above.
+The higher up, the stricter the rules.
 Below, what each tier means for an SME.

 Unacceptable Risk (Banned)